JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

   - Ethernet
   - Hardware
 category: network
-lastmod: 2025-08-19T16:57:51+09:00
+lastmod: 2025-08-20T09:40:21+09:00
 layout:
-Banner:
+banner:
 ---
-I recently built a proxmox server on an unused computer.
-While I was having fun building my home server, I thought to myself, "I can turn off a computer remotely with ssh and use things like `shutdown`, `halt`, and `poweroff`, but can I turn on a computer that is off remotely?"
+I recently built a proxmox server using an unused computer.
+While I was having fun building my home server, I thought to myself, "I know how to turn off a computer remotely with ssh and use things like `shutdown`, `halt`, and `poweroff`, but is it possible to turn on a computer that is off remotely?"
 I thought to myself.

 I found out that it can be implemented through a technology called Wake-on-LAN (WoL), and while researching, I found something very curious, so I'm going to write a short blog post about it.